emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

 ## View Retained Message in Dashboard

-Click the **Retained Messages** menu on the left to go to the **Retained Messages** list page.
-It lists all retained messages in the EMQX.

 When a user publishes a retained message, EMQX will save this message in the system.
 The user can view this message on the Retained Messages list page.
 When the user subscribes to the topic of this retained message, EMQX will publish this message to the topic, and users can receive this message immediately by subscribing to the topic.

 The default expiration time of the retained message is never expired unless the user manually deletes this message.

 ### Retained Messages List

-The user can view all retained messages in the system on the **Retained Messages** list page.
-The list includes the topic of the retained message, the QoS of the retained message, the time when the retained message was published, and the client ID of the retained message.
-In the list, the user can click the **Show Payload** and **Delete** buttons to view the Payload of the retained message and delete a retained message.
-Click the **Refresh** button in the upper right corner of the list to refresh the current retained message list, and click the **Settings** button to jump to the retained message settings page.
+On the **Retained Messages** list page, users can view all retained messages in the system, including the topic, QoS, publish time, and client ID.
+The page also provides options to view the payload of a retained message and delete it using the **Show Payload** and **Delete** buttons respectively.
+Users can refresh the list using the **Refresh** button and access the retained message settings page using the **Settings** button.

-The default will save three types of retained messages [system topics](./mqtt-concepts.md/#system topic).
+The default will save three types of retained messages [system topics](./mqtt-concepts.md).
 If it is a cluster environment, it will keep different system topics' retained messages according to other node names.
 They are:

-- $SYS/brokers/+/sysdescr - The system description of the current EMQX node
+- $SYS/brokers/+/sysdescr: System description of the current EMQX node
-- $SYS/brokers/+/version - The version number of the current EMQX node
+- $SYS/brokers/+/version: Version number of the current EMQX node
-- $SYS/brokers - The number and name of all nodes of the current EMQX
+- $SYS/brokers - Number and name of all nodes of the current EMQX

 ![retained-messages](./assets/retained-messages.png)

 ### Delete Retained Message

-In most cases, users can delete retained messages in the client by publishing an empty message to the topic of the retained message.
-In addition, users can also delete retained messages in EMQX Dashboard.
-Click the **Delete** button on the Retained Messages list page to delete a retained message.
-Users can also set the expiration time of the retained message on the Retained Messages configuration page.
-When the retained message expires, EMQX will automatically delete this retained message.
+To delete a retained message in EMQX, users can either publish an empty message to the topic of the retained message in the client or use the EMQX Dashboard.
+In the Dashboard, users can simply click the **Delete** button on the Retained Messages list page to remove a retained message.
+Additionally, users can also set the expiration time for retained messages on the Retained Messages configuration page, allowing EMQX to automatically delete them when they expire.